Colorado Avalanche: Remaining competitive (2001–2010)

-New beginnings (2006–2009)

 By the beginning of the 2006–07 season, Joe Sakic and Milan Hejduk were the only two remaining members from the 2000–01 Stanley Cup-winning squad, with Sakic being the only one from the team's days in Quebec, though Hejduk was drafted by the Nordiques.
-Paul Stastny, son of Nordiques legend Peter Stastny, also provided a link to the franchise's past.
+Paul Stastny, son of Nordiques player Peter Stastny, also provided a link to the franchise's past.
 Before the previous season's playoffs, in a move reminiscent of Patrick Roy's trade, the Avalanche traded Aebischer to the Montreal Canadiens for the Vezina Trophy-winning Jose Theodore.
 However, the move would not turn out to be as successful when Theodore posted a 13–15–1 record in 2006–07, with an .891 save percentage, and 3.26 goals against average (GAA).
 His US$6 million salary became a heavy burden for the Avalanche in the salary cap era.
 That same season saw an 11-year sell-out streak of 487 home games ended on October 16, 2006, in a home game against the Chicago Blackhawks, that saw the Pepsi Center under capacity by 326 seats.
 The sell-out streak was an all-time NHL record for the longest consecutive attendance sell-outs at home games with 487; and began on November 9, 1995, on the Avalanche's eighth regular season home game during the 1995–96 season at the McNichols Sports Arena.
-The record has since been broken by the Pittsburgh Penguins, who saw their own streak end in October of 2021 at 633 games.
+The record has since been broken by the Pittsburgh Penguins, who saw their own streak end in October 2021 at 633 games.